 A “loan servicer” or “mortgage servicer” is the company that handles your loan account.
 The servicer might be the loan owner or it might be another company.

 Read on to learn more about servicers and what they do.

 Here are a few of the main parties involved in residential mortgage servicing.

 Lender.
 The lender or “originator" is the bank or mortgage company that lent you the money when you took out your home loan.

 Investor.
 Often, the originator—the original owner of the loan—will sell the loan to a new owner, which is called an “investor.”

 Servicer.
-The servicer is the company that actually manages your loan account.
+The servicer is the company that manages your loan account.
 In some cases, the loan owner is also the servicer.
 Other times, the owner sells the right to service the loan to another company.
-This sale is called a transfer of servicing rights.
-The third-party servicer then administers the loan account on behalf of the owner for a fee.
+This sale is called a “transfer of servicing rights.”
+That servicer might then hire a vendor, called a “subservicer,” to take on the servicing duties, rather than servicing the loan itself.
+The servicer (or subservicer) administers the loan account on behalf of the owner for a fee.
 In the past, servicers were almost always banks.
 Now, though, the servicer might be a bank or a non-bank specialty servicing company.

 If writing to your servicer doesn’t get you anywhere or if you’re facing an imminent foreclosure due to a servicer’s mistake, consider talking to a foreclosure attorney who can advise you what to do in your particular situation.